Step-by-Step Guide to Setting Up Email Accounts in cPanel

 - Enter the desired email username.
 For example, if you want the email address to be

 - Set a strong password for the email account.
-You can either create your own password or use the Generate button to let cPanel create a secure password for you.
+You can either create one manually or use the Generate button to create a secure password.

 - (Optional) Set a storage quota for the email account.
 This limits how much space the email account can use on your server.
-You can leave it as the default or customize it based on your needs.
+You can choose the default quota or customize it based on your needs.

 After creating the email account, you can access it in two ways: